soDLA-publishment/soDLA/docs/register_configurations.md

 address: 0xa00c

-Input cube’s width, in the example, this is 1, so set it to zero.
+Input cube’s width, in the example, width after convolution is still 1, so set it to zero.

 #### D_DATA_CUBE_HEIGHT

 address: 0xa010

-Input cube’s height, in the example, this is 1, so set it to zero.
+Input cube’s height, in the example, height after convolution is still 1, so set it to zero.

 ### D_DATA_CUBE_CHANNEL